 Vinyl Flooring is becoming increasingly popular due to being so affordable and helping to protect against water damage by creating an impermeable layer when placed as a plank or fitted tile, the versatile way of which it can be replaced and maintained make it an attractive choice to many customers.

-With a Vinyl Plank design focused usually of a single direction it generally becomes far easy to fit and calculate the cuts needed in a project as well providing you the opportunity to create a pattern by using the texture in different spots to achieve the design you want.
+Vinyl flooring typically is sold in two forms, either as a plank or as a tile.
+With a vinyl plank, the design is usually focused in a single direction making it easier to fit and calculate the cuts needed in a vinyl flooring project, as well as providing you with the opportunity to create a pattern by using the texture of the vinyl flooring in different spots.

-Due to the separated nature of tiles it becomes rather simple to replace any damage spots instead of having to replace an entire floor, if only a few Vinyl Tiles are affected they can replaced and sealed back into the same position which is far less cost to the customer and avoids creating a large task out of a small problem area.
+Due to the separated nature of vinyl tiles, it’s simple to replace any damage spots in your vinyl flooring instead of having to replace the entire floor; if only a few vinyl tiles are affected they can be replaced and sealed back into the same position which is a fantastic money saver and avoids creating a large task out of a small problem area.

 It’s well known that a vinyl flooring, if sealed properly, can be great for any areas at risk of standing water such as the bathroom, as vinyl floors have an impermeable layer which stops the water from leaking elsewhere and causing damage.
 Another advantage is that dirt or stains are easily removed from the vinyl flooring due to the finish of each plank/tile being difficult for stains to stick to.
 Vinyl flooring has its uses but we know that not everyone will want vinyl flooring throughout the house!
 Why not take a look at our laminate flooring or our solid wood flooring collection to finish the whole house.